zx80/flask-simple-auth/README.md

 ### Authorization

+Authorizations are declared with the `authorize` parameter to the `route` decorator (and its per-method shortcuts).
 The modules supports two permission model:

  - a group-oriented model
  - an object-oriented model

+The parameter accepts a list of `str` and `int` for groups, and of `tuple` for object permissions.
+If a scalar is provided, it is assumed to be equivalent to a list of one element.

+When multiple authorizations are provided they are cumulative.

 #### Group Authorizations

-Role-oriented authorizations are managed through the `authorize` parameter to the `route` decorator, which provides just one or possibly a list of roles necessary to call a route.
-A role is identified as an integer or a string.
+A group or role is identified as an integer or a string.
 The `user_in_group(user, group)` function is called to check whether the authenticated user belongs to a given group.
 Because this function is cached by default, caches should be reset when roles